The recurrence spectrum for dynamical systems beyond specification: Dimension of recurrence sets for interval maps

 \section{Dimension of recurrence sets for interval maps}

-This section is devoted to the analysis of recurrence sets for interval maps in Theorem~\ref{monotone-thm}.
-In \S\ref{Markov-sec} we introduce a Markov diagram, a directed graph associated with a given interval map.
-Using a Markov diagram, we show that the coding space of any interval map in Theorem~\ref{monotone-thm} satisfies the assumption in Theorem~\ref{mainthm}.
-In \S\ref{lastlast}, we exploit the Markov diagram and the Moran fractals constructed in \S\ref{moran-sec} to complete the proof of Theorem~\ref{monotone-thm}.
-In \S\ref{transitivity} we prove a statement on the transitivity of the alpha-beta transformations.
+This section is devoted to the analysis of recurrence sets for interval maps in theorem~\ref{monotone-thm}.
+In section~\ref{Markov-sec} we introduce a Markov diagram, a directed graph associated with a given interval map.
+Using a Markov diagram, we show that the coding space of any interval map in theorem~\ref{monotone-thm} satisfies the assumption in theorem~\ref{mainthm}.
+In section~\ref{lastlast}, we exploit the Markov diagram and the Moran fractals constructed in section~\ref{moran-sec} to complete the proof of theorem~\ref{monotone-thm}.